 Thanks to the DMs Guild, you can now dive deeper into the lands that lie beyond the Radiant Citadel with a supplement written by largely the same crew of authors.
 Expanded lore, new encounters, more adventure hooks, and additional magic items all await.

 Other supplements include a tailored book of monster loot / harvesting and these cool-looking warlock variants that made a pact with the citadel’s Dawn Incarnates.

 More Hot Takes

 Need a second opinion?
-Tabletop Bob did the best video reviews of Candlekeep Mysteries in my opinion, with the added authority that he played through each adventure first (#commitment).
+Tabletop Bob did some of the best video reviews of Candlekeep Mysteries, with the added authority that he played through each adventure first (#commitment).
 He’s already started playing through the various Journeys, but I guess we’ll have to wait a while for his final thoughts on the whole anthology.

-Already live is Rogue Watson’s review and rankings, which contain plenty of fun insights.
+Already live is Rogue Watson’s review and rankings, which contain plenty of fun insights and smart observations.
 While he’s equally as enthusiastic about the product, his views differ quite markedly from my own on what’s hot or not.
 So a good way to get a more balanced view of the anthology.

 Please share your own thoughts, insights and any questions on Journeys in the comments section.

 And perhaps while you’re at it, if you found this article helpful, go ahead and share it with a dice-rolling amigo/a/e or two.